Forget Co-Parenting With a Narcissist. Do This Instead.

 - “Parenting is the toughest job in the world.
 However, single parenting doesn’t have to be as hard as you think.
 Sometimes there’s a sense of relief that comes from relying on yourself and from not trying to control your children's rules when they’re not in your physical custody.”

-These interactions offer a snapshot of therapy with heartbroken, devastated, and disillusioned single parents following divorce from a narcissist.
+These interactions offer a snapshot of therapy with heartbroken, devastated, and disillusioned single parents following a divorce from a narcissist.
 Though the stories are different, the theme is always the same:

 The concept of co-parenting with a narcissist does not exist.